Zraxyl/packages/README.md

-# Evolutionary Linux | Evolix
+# Evolutionary Linux | Evolinx
-## All build files for all the pkg's in evolix distro
+## All build files for all the pkg's in evolinx distro